10 Best Things to Do in Vienna in Winter (Christmas Markets and Beyond)

 Another famous visit-worthy coffee house is Cafe Central (Herrengasse 14).
 I tried the kaiserschmarrn, which is a shredded pancake that was topped with icing sugar and served with stewed plums, and it was delicious.

-Although these famous places can be overrated, these ones actually live up to the expectations.
-You’ll probably have to wait in line for a few minutes, but the coffee, the cakes, and the elegant atmosphere are totally worth it.
+Although these famous places can be overrated, I feel like these ones actually live up to the expectations.
+You’ll probably have to wait in line for a few minutes, but the coffee, the cakes, and the elegant historic atmosphere are totally worth it.

 After a few popular coffee houses, try to find some hidden ones too.
 I had stumbled upon Cafe in der Burggasse24 by accident and immediately fell in love.
 Its quiet front facade was deceiving because the cafe had really cool decor and was full of people.

-Cafe Demel
+Demel

-Spend New Year’s Eve with the Locals
+Spend New Year’s Eve in the City

 This one is still on my bucket list, but Vienna seems like a fantastic New Year’s Eve destination.
-I’m usually more of a stay-in kind of person, but I would definitely immerse myself in these typical fun activities.
+I’m usually more of a stay-in kind of person, but I would definitely immerse myself in these typical activities.

 Embrace the Snow